kateolmstead/unity-sdk/README.md

 =============================================
 If you're new to PlayRM and/or don't have a PlayRM account and would like to get started using PlayRM please visit   <a href="https://controlpanel.playnomics.com/signup">https://controlpanel.playnomics.com/signup</a> to sign up.
 Soon after creating an account you will receive a registration confirmation email permitting you access to your PlayRM control panel.

-Within the control panel, click the <strong>applications</strong> tab and add your game.
+Within the control panel, click the <strong>applications</strong> tab and add your app.
 Upon doing so, you will receive an <strong>Application ID</strong> and an <strong>API KEY</strong>.
 These two components will enable you to begin the integration process.

 Our integration has been optimized to be as straight forward and user friendly as possible.
 If you're feeling unsure or would like to better understand the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
 Here you can find an overview of our integration process, and platform specific features, to help you better understand the PlayRM integration process.

-## Considerations for Cross-Platform Games
+## Considerations for Cross-Platform Applications

-If you want to deploy your game to multiple platforms (eg: Android and the Unity Web player), you'll need to create separate applications in the control panel.
+If you want to deploy your app to multiple platforms (eg: Android and the Unity Web player), you'll need to create separate applications in the control panel.
 Each application must incorporate a separate `<APPID>` particular to that application.
-In addition, placements and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.
+In addition, placements and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your app screen size.

 Basic Integration
 =================